Distance Education Student Activities

 Held the week following October General Conference, DE and Academy students stay in cabins at Aspen Grove, BYU’s alumni camp.
 Youth Conference is only for registered Liahona students in fifth grade and up who are in good standing, and the cost covers lodging, food, and all activities.
-Students age 10 must be accompanied by a parent or older sibling who is also registered to attend.
 No visitors are allowed.
-The dance, for those age 14 and up, is only for Youth Conference attendees or Liahona graduates.
+The dance, for those 8th grade and up, is only for Youth Conference attendees or Liahona graduates.

 Parents may register and attend as a participant, but chaperones are pre-selected, and must submit to a background check.
 Youth Conference fills up quickly and is considered one of the favorite opportunities at Liahona.
 Because it is an extra cost, Youth Conference is optional, and students not attending enjoy a week out of school.